The Blackshale Suspension Bridge Hike (via Black Prince) in Kananaskis

 Good Hiking boots – Make sure the whole family has some good hiking boots.
 In the summer you could get away doing the hike in sneakers, but in winter you will need some form of traction device, as the trail can get icy.

-Ice Cleats - we recently bought the girls these Kids Ice Cleats by High Stream Gear off Amazon.
-They've worn them a few times and we are really happy with them so far.
-Me and Susie both have the Kahtoola MICROspikes and really like those as well.
-Neither of these are affiliate links; just products that we like.
+Ice Cleats - we recently bought the girls these Kids Ice Cleats by High Stream Gear from Amazon.
+They've worn them on loads of hikes now and we are really happy with them.
+Me and Susie both have the Kahtoola MICROspikes and love them.

 Phone – it's worth noting that there is no signal on the hike, but I always carry it anyway.